Children of the Universe: Performances and promotion

 She performed the song live on 2 March 2014 for the first time at a secret location for the artist and song presentation for the Eurovision Song Contest 2014.
 The performance was first broadcast via the BBC Red Button on 3 March 2014.

 Molly performed her entry at the Eurovision in Concert event on 5 April in Amsterdam alongside 24 other participating acts and headlined the London Eurovision Party preview show on 13 April at London's Café de Paris.
 Molly was later interviewed on television and radio shows in Malta as part of her promotional tour.
 She participated in a game of Innuendo Bingo on 23 April 2014 on the Scott Mills show on BBC Radio 1, followed by an appearance on The One Show on 28 April 2014.
 On 2 May 2014, she performed the song on The Graham Norton Show.
 The performance was pre-recorded on 1 April.

-Appearing as the last of 26 acts, Molly performed "Children of the Universe" live on 10 May 2014 during the final of the Eurovision Song Contest 2014 at the B&W Hallerne, in Copenhagen, Denmark.
-The song was voted 17th and gained 40 points.

 Eurovision Song Contest 2014

 Molly was selected by the BBC to represent the United Kingdom in the Eurovision Song Contest 2014.
 The first rehearsal took place on 4 May, the second on 6 May and the performance in front of the jury on 9 May 2014.
+Appearing as the last of 26 acts, Molly performed "Children of the Universe" live on 10 May 2014 during the final of the Eurovision Song Contest 2014 at the B&W Hallerne, in Copenhagen, Denmark.
 On stage, Molly was joined by drummer Joe Yoshida and four backing vocalists: Lincoln Jean-Marie, Katie Holmes, Victoria Beaumont, and Sharleen Linton.
 The British performance featured Molly performing in front of a stage set-up that included the drummer in the centre with two backing vocalists on each side.
 The LED screens projected floral patterns and Chinese lanterns.
 The song finished in 17th place with a total of 40 points.